sparameswaran/nsx-t-gen/docs/static-routing-setup.md

 The NSX-T T0 router should be gateway for all the deployed components that are using the T0 Router (like PAS or PKS or Ops Mgr).
 Setting up this portion of a static route differs based on the conditions for routing to the NSX-T T0 Router.

-### Using Transient networks to route over T0 Router
+### Using Transient Routable networks to route over T0 Router

-If the client setup allows using any CIDR or subnet to be used as a routable ip (like a POD or some dedicated private network and not necessarily shared with others) that can be self-administered, then one can use a transient network to be used as the exposed external ip while keeping the actual ip pools separate.
-This can be the case with a private Ubiquiti Edge Router that acts as gateway to the entire NSX-T install.
+If the client setup allows using any CIDR or routable subnet to be used (like a POD or some dedicated private network and not necessarily shared with others or can be used) that can be self-administered, then one can use a transient routable network to be used as the exposed external ips while keeping the actual ip pools separate.
+This can be the case with a private Ubiquiti Edge Router that acts as gateway to the entire NSX-T install and where we can add a new routable network.

 Sample step to include static routing in a VMware vPod Environment on the main vPod Router vm:
 ```